smtlaissezfaire/loop/README.md

 ======================================

 Layers:
-  (javascript on the left, transformation on the right of the =>)

-  parser => tokens (straightforward representation of syntax)

-  Each phase deals with json, but can also produce lisp-ish syntax
+  Each phase deals with js / json, but can also produce lisp-ish syntax

   1. Program